 Little Rock – Dempsey’s Bakery Gluten, Wheat, Soy & Nut Free

-Glastonbury – Dee’s One Smart Cookie gluten, dairy, tree nut, peanut, and soy free, and non-GMO with dairy free and egg free options.
+Glastonbury – Dee’s One Smart Cookie gluten, tree nut, peanut, and soy free, and non-GMO with dairy free and egg free options.

 Atlanta – Cake in the Box Bakery is Atlanta’s 1st Nut Free Bakery, 100% nut free with some gluten free and vegan (dairy and egg free) options.